 Wisconsin Watch is pleased to be a member of the Trust Project and to support efforts to increase transparency and trust in journalism by displaying specially designed Trust Indicators on our stories.
 We launched the Trust Indicators on Oct.
 9, 2018.

 The Trust Project is a global network of news organizations that has developed transparency standards to help news readers assess the quality and credibility of journalism.
 The Trust Indicators are a set of enhancements to participating sites that spell out editorial practices and policies, and provide additional context.
 On Wisconsin Watch’s site, readers can find the Indicators on the page “About us,” which is also linked from the Trust Project logo on each story.

 The core set of Trust Indicators was developed by leaders from 80 news organizations and informed by extensive interviews with readers in the United States and Europe.
 They describe an organization’s commitment to ethics, inclusive reporting, fact-checking and correcting errors, information on journalists’ backgrounds and how they do their work.
 In addition, the Indicators denote the type of information that a person is reading — such as news, opinion or analysis.

 The Trust Project has helped to standardize the information, structure it for the public to easily find, and make it available for search engines to read.

-On some stories, the “Behind the Story” button will lead to more information about who reported, edited, fact-checked and copy-edited the story, as well as statements in some cases about why the Center pursued the project and how it conducted the investigation.
-Notices of any corrections will also be posted here.
+On some stories, we publish “Behind the Story” pieces, which share more information about who reported, edited, fact-checked and copy-edited the story, as well as insights into why Wisconsin Watch pursued the project and how it conducted the investigation.